Track Cisco buildup and teardown events

-If you need to monitor unmodified log data (versus the normalized data), consider the original log message store.
-Remember that this process requires additional disk space.
+If you need to monitor non-agent log data that was not normalized using a SEM agent, consider the original log message store.
+This process requires additional disk space.

 Also, consider whether you need both buildups and tear-downs, or just buildup messages.
 The tear-down NAT messages include the same information as the built messages, along with some duration and size information that may or may not be useful.
 Colleges and universities that use the built messages do not rely on the tear-down messages.
 They only need to know a connection was established for verification, analysis, and correlation.

 Be sure to check your syslog data to determine and enable only those buildup or teardown events are of use.

 SEM is preconfigured to capture Cisco events 302003, 302009, and 603108.You can configure SEM to capture Cisco firewall buildup events as well.

 The primary buildup event to use for TCP tracking is 302013.
 Other buildup events include 302015, 302017, 302020, 302303, 305009, 305011, and 609011.
 Check the description of these events in the Cisco System Log Messages Guide located on the Cisco website to ensure you need to capture these events.